 Peat moss has pockets of air that ensure good air circulation and oxygen supply for the root system.

-Lastly, DIY potting mix can be created using three simple ingredients in equal parts: sphagnum peat moss, potting soil, and perlite.
+Lastly, a DIY potting mix can be created using three simple ingredients in equal parts: sphagnum peat moss, potting soil, and perlite.

 This plant needs nutrients in the soil throughout the growth cycle, and therefore, you need to fertilize it during the growing season.